• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Tying to Existing Brickwork – How to Tie into Walls Using Toothing out and Wall Starter Kits
+Home > DIY How To Projects and Tutorial Guides > How to Tie into Existing Brickwork and Blockwork

-How to tie a new wall to an existing brick or block wall.
-In this guide we show you the various methods of tying new walls into existing brick and block walls using various methods such as bonding and toothing out and also the newer method of the wall starter kit.
-Also find out about building regulations and clarifying if your cavity needs to be continued into the new construction and whether you need a vertical dpc installed.
+In this guide we show you how to tie into existing brickwork and blockwork using various methods such as bonding and toothing out and also the newer method of the wall starter kit.
+Also find out about how to continue a cavity wall into your new wall.

 TwitterFacebookPin ItBuffer